Past Life Regression: What It Is and How It Works

 For many people, PLR offers a new lens to view their life through.
 It can:

 We’ve seen clients at The DEN walk away from a session feeling lighter and more empowered.
 One client who struggled with anxiety shared that after her session, she felt like she finally understood where that underlying tension came from—and she had words to express it.
-Sometimes just having space to explore these deeper threads, like we do in meditation, can echo the mental health benefits of daily meditation.
+Sometimes just having space to explore these deeper threads, like we do in meditation, can support reflection and self-awareness.

 This is the question most people ask.

-From a psychological perspective, the images that arise during a PLR session may not be literal memories.
+From a psychological perspective, the images that arise during a PLR session should not automatically be assumed to be literal memories.
 They could be metaphors created by your subconscious to help you process emotions and experiences.
-But the healing they offer can still be powerful.
+Memory can also be influenced by suggestion, expectation, and imagination.
+But the experience may still feel meaningful to the person experiencing it.

 Some researchers, like Dr. Ian Stevenson, have documented children who recall details of previous lives with stunning accuracy.
+These reports remain a subject of debate and do not establish past-life memories as scientifically proven.
 Others believe it’s a form of guided imagination that helps tap into deep emotional truth.

 At The DEN, we don’t claim to know for sure.
 But we’ve witnessed how meaningful the experience can be.
 Whether it’s spiritual, psychological, or symbolic, it has the power to shift how you see yourself and your life.